blox-dev/flow-documentation/README.md

 This extension will help you easily find code maintainers in your company and/or better understand the architecture of your microservice-based code.

+Now available in the VSCode Marketplace: just search for the `flow-documentation` extension.

 # Flow Documentation Feature

 <img src="vid/flow_documentation_demo.gif" />